K-promotion on m-packed labelings of posets: Combs and Zippers

 Indeed, in $L_{2n+1}$ we have $L_{2n+1}(y) = 2$.
 So applying $\pro_K$ just moves the $2$ from $y$ down to $\zh$ without disturbing any of the elements of $C_n-\{\zh,y\}$.
 So $L_{2n+2}^{(2n+2)}=L_{2n+1}^{(2)}=M_{2n+1}$ by~\eqref{LiMi}.

-By the same considerations, the restrictions of the labelings in the second row will be $M_{2n+1}, M_{2n+2},\ldots,M_{4n+1}$ where the subscripts are taking modulo $N=\#\cP$.
+By the same considerations, the restrictions of the labelings in the second row will given by the labelings $M_{2n+1}, M_{2n+2},\ldots,M_{4n+1}$ where the subscripts are taking modulo $N=\#\cP$.
 Then the third row restrictions will start $M_{4n+1},M_{4n+2},\ldots$ and so forth.
 It follows that if we consider the restrictions of the elements in $\cO$ but ignore the last restriction in each row of $2n+1$ elements, then the result will be a concatenation of copies of the orbit $\cP$.
 Recalling our notation $r$ for the number of rows, it follows that $2nr$ is a multiple of $\#\cP=N$.
 In fact, $r$ must be the smallest positive integer such that $N\mid 2nr$.

-The proof now breaks into two cases depending on the parity of $n$.
-We will do the case when $n$ is odd as the even case is similar.
-If $n$ is odd then
+And $\#\cO=(2n+1)r$.
+But, by induction, the characterization of $r$ in terms of divisibility just given does not depend on which orbit $\cO$ is chosen.
+This proves that the orbit size is constant over all orbits.